 In the beginning, the heavens and the earth were created…

 Allowing easy access to the miracle, the beauty, the sheer magic of creation, this drive will take you along part of the northern fringe of the cool temperate rainforests of The Tarkine in Tasmania’s north west.
 Dramatic views over the Arthur River, surrounding forests and across the Tarkine, from buttongrass plains to towering eucalypt forests, this area truly embraces the sheer magnificence of a part of The Tarkine landscape.
-The beautiful colours of fungi, the rich vibrancy of mosses and lichen, the amazing shades of green of our native ferns all grow here in abundance amongst ancient trees both native or endemic to Tasmania, such as eucalypt, myrtle, blackwood and sassafras…it all combines and creates a sense of awe and wonder at how Gondwana truly looked.
+The beautiful colours of fungi, the rich vibrancy of mosses and lichen, the amazing shades of green of our native ferns all grow here in abundance amongst ancient trees both native or endemic to Tasmania, such as eucalypt, myrtle, blackwood and sassafras… it all combines and creates a sense of awe and wonder at how Gondwana truly looked.
 A 130 kilometre loop drive south of Smithton, the South Arthur Forest contains a group of Forest Reserves, each one so different, but all combined showing off the true diversity of this region.
-To get there, from Smithton take the signposted road ‘South Arthur Forest Drive’, which will take you out of Smithton and through Edith Creek (last stop for fuel here!), eventually you will reach Kanunnah Bridge, this is the starting point of the South Arthur Forest Drive.
+To get there, from Smithton take the signposted road ‘South Arthur Forest Drive’, which will take you out of Smithton and through Edith Creek (last stop for fuel here!) and eventually you will reach Kanunnah Bridge, this is the starting point of the South Arthur Forest Drive.

 Kanunnah Bridge over the Arthur River